dhellmann/pymotw-3/source/abc/index.rst

     * `Wikipedia: Strategy Pattern
       <http://en.wikipedia.org/wiki/Strategy_pattern>`_ -- Description
-      and examples of the strategy pattern, a common plugin implementation pattern.
+      and examples of the strategy pattern, a common plug-in implementation pattern.

     * `Dynamic Code Patterns: Extending Your Applications With Plugins